GOAT'S BEARD SEEDS

 Goat's beard produces branched clusters of foamy ivory-colored flowers in late spring and early summer.
 With ample water goat's beard is a tough, vigorous perennial for borders and woodland gardens.
 Plants will also thrive at the edge of ponds.
 Goat's beard prefers full sun in mild summer areas, light shade where summers are hot.

 Given plenty of room goat's beard is spectacular.
 In bloom it looks like a magnificent white astilbe.
 Plants grow up to 6 ft. tall and produce flower clusters up to 20 in. long.
 Goat's beard is winter hardy to zone 3.

 NOBLE SPIRIT DWARF

 of Aruncus dioicus var. aethusifolius.

-Sow seeds in 2 inch pots or cell packs, press into soil but do not cover.
+Sow goat's beard seeds in 2 in. pots or cell packs, press seed into soil, but do not cover.
 Needs light to germinate.
-Kept at 55-65° F. germination usually occurs within 4-5 weeks.
-If not, put container inside a zip-lock bag with plenty of air and refrigerate for 4 weeks.
-Then return to 55-65° F. until germination occurs.
+Kept at 55-65° F., germination usually occurs within 4-5 weeks.
+If not, put container inside a zip-lock bag with plenty of air.
+Refrigerate 4 weeks.
+Return container to 55-65° F. until germination occurs.